gotoConversion/goto_conversion/README.md

 The experiment results table below evaluates each conversion method's predicted probabilities based on ~200,000 football matches' gambling odds (home win, draw or away win) across 8 different bookmakers that had at least 12 seasons of data on football-data.co.uk [[5](#5)].

-`goto_conversion` significantly outperforms all other conversion methods for all 8 bookmakers with just one exception. `goto_conversion` outperforms `shin_conversion` for only 6 out of the 12 seasons under the Pinnacle Sports (PS) bookmaker which implied an insignificant p-value of exactly 0.5.
+`goto_conversion` significantly outperforms all other conversion methods for all 8 bookmakers with just one exception. `goto_conversion` outperforms `efficient_shin_conversion` for only 6 out of the 12 seasons under the Pinnacle Sports (PS) bookmaker which implied an insignificant p-value of exactly 0.5.

 ![alt text](https://github.com/gotoConversion/goto_conversion/blob/main/FballExperiment.png?raw=true)